 Medinah is the capital of the Al Madinah Province in Saudi Arabia.
 Medinah is known for growing 139 different types of dates since 1920, and also for growing vegetables.
 The Medina Knowledge Economic City project, has been planned and should boost development and increase the number of jobs, this project is a city which is focused on knowledge-based industries.
 Saudi Arabia is in the Middle East, bordering the Arabian Gulf and the Red Sea, north of Yemen.
 The climate is harsh, dry desert with great temperature extremes.
 The official language is Arabic.
 Most Saudi business people and government officials have a reasonable knowledge of English.
 Expatriate Asian business people in Saudi Arabia invariably conduct business in English.
 The main religion is Islam.
 Saudi Arabia's economy is petroleum-based; roughly 75% of budget revenues and 90% of export earnings come from the oil industry.
 In Saudi Arabia, Muslim sensitivities must be respected, such as avoiding public displays of affection.
 Expatriate business dress comprises business suits for men and loose-fitting clothing with long sleeves, hemlines and conservative necklines for women.
 In public, women must cover their heads and wear long loose-fitting clothes that cover their arms and legs.
 Wearing an abaya – traditional dress for local women – can be the simplest method of dressing to avoid attracting attention.
 The security risk for expatriates in Saudi Arabia is medium.
 Risks include petty crime, the highly conservative Islamic society (particularly the religious police strict interpretation of Sharia law), and underlying security threats.
 Other risks include the extremely high rate of road traffic accidents.
 The currency of Saudi Arabia is the Saudi Riyal (SAR).
 Medical facilities are of a high standard in major cities.
 Most towns have a health centre or basic hospital, however serious cases may require evacuation to hospitals in a major city.
-The population of Medinah is 1.2 Million (2018 est.), while the inflation rate (CPI) is 2.8% for Saudi Arabia as at March 2018.
-For a single Expat, the personal income tax rate in Saudi Arabia is 0% as there is currently no personal income tax.
+The population of Medinah is 1.2 Million (2018 est.), while the inflation rate (CPI) is 2.2% for Saudi Arabia as at August 2018.
+Xpatulator Hypothetical Tax for Saudi Arabia is based on the current personal income tax rate of 0% as there is currently no personal income tax.

 Cost Of Living

-The cost of living for expatriates / professional migrants in In Medinah, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Medinah as at 1 April 2018 is average in comparison to other places in the world.
-1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very Low 3) Communication: Very High 4) Education: Average 5) Furniture & Appliances: Low 6) Groceries: Very Low 7) Healthcare: Very Low 8) Household Accommodation: Very High 9) Miscellaneous: High 10) Personal Care: Very Low 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Low 13) Transport: Very Low Medinah is for example -2.6% cheaper than Houston TX for groceries, 105.7% more expensive for household costs than Kuala Lumpur, and -21% cheaper for transport costs than Dubai.
+The cost of living for expatriates / professional migrants in In Medinah, the cost of each basket, based on local prices, compared to the international average, is categorized follows (Exact cost of living percentages only available in personalised reports): Medinah as at 1 October 2018 is high in comparison to other places in the world.
+1) Alcohol (where available) & Tobacco: Very Low 2) Clothing: Very Low 3) Communication: Very High 4) Education: High 5) Furniture & Appliances: Low 6) Groceries: Low 7) Healthcare: Very Low 8) Household Accommodation: Very High 9) Miscellaneous: High 10) Personal Care: Low 11) Recreation & Culture: High 12) Restaurants Meals Out and Hotels: Average 13) Transport: Very Low Medinah is for example 4% more expensive than Houston TX for groceries, 108.4% more expensive for household costs than Kuala Lumpur, and 10.7% more expensive for transport costs than Dubai.
 The hardship premium for Medinah for an expat from Perth, is for example 30%, i.e. host location (Medinah) premium of 40% minus home (Perth) location premium of 10%.
 Medinah is ranked as a extreme hardship location.
 Want to know more about cost of living, hardship (quality of living) or expat salary in Medinah?
 Register subscribe to your home location and Medinah and run your personalised reports.